A Learning Tool for Transactional Analysis with -426- handouts to view and print

 VIII.
 SCRIPT ANALYSIS

-A. Life Positions1.
-Definition of life positions
+1. Definition of life positions

 2. The four life positions